trmaa/neon_hunter/readme.md

 Its a game where you hunt bosses in neon colors and a great darck theme with shaders and fancy shit.

 ![screenshot](.screenshots/cube.png)

+## file structure

+assets is compiletime stuff
+build is runtime stuff